Principal Investigator

 Dan is a graduate of East Lansing High School ('99) and Carleton College ('03).
 He earned a PhD as a member of Sonke Johnsen's Sensory Ecology lab at Duke University ('10) and was a post-doc in Todd Oakley's Evolutionary Biology lab at UC Santa Barbara (2011-14).
 Dan started as an Assistant Professor at the University of South Carolina in 2014 and was promoted to Associate Professor in 2020.
 He's not sure when mollusks became his muse, but it probably dates back to childhood battles with marauding garden slugs or a magical encounter with an Aplysia in an undergrad invert bio course. |

-PhD Students
+Graduate Students

 Maddy Janakis

 Maddy graduated in 2020 from DePaul University with a BS in Biology and Environmental Science.
-She is currently a PhD candidate in her fourth year at USC.
-Maddy researches how crab vision is suited to dynamic light conditions using color and polarized signals.
+She is currently a PhD candidate busy researching how crab vision is suited to dynamic light conditions using color and polarized signals.
 She's also interested in crab behavior in different contexts.
 She loves her cat, Frankie, her turtle, Al Capone, and, of course, her extended family of crabs.
 Maddy enjoys Glee, ghosts, Kesha, beach days and driving her fellow lab members to the brink of insanity.
 Find her on twitter @JanakisMaddy ! |

 Adriana Halvonik-Sanchez